OWASP/www-chapter-jalpaiguri-government-engineering-college/index.md

 Chapters are led by local leaders in accordance with the [Chapters Policy](/www-policy/operational/chapters).
 Financial contributions should only be made online using the authorized online donation button.

 Everyone is welcome and encouraged to participate in our [Projects](/projects/), [Local Chapters](/chapters/), [Events](/events/), [Online Groups](https://groups.google.com/a/owasp.com/){:target='_blank'}, and [Community Slack Channel](https://owasp.slack.com/){:target='_blank'}.
 We especially encourage diversity in all our initiatives.
 OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
 We also encourage you to be [become a member](/membership/) or consider a [donation](/donate/) to support our ongoing work.

+## Call For Speakers

+If you are willing to give a talk in our chapter, please feel free to drop an email to one of the student chapter leaders.
+We will be happy to have you on our list.

+Please follow the below structure when you mail us.
+We will get back to you as soon as possible.

+<b> Subject: </b> Call For Speakers - (Your Name)

+<b> Body: </b>

+Your Name, Current Designation (If Employed), Topic.
+If you have LinkedIn profile please attach along with mail

 Next Meeting/Event <!-- You should keep this section as it will populate your meetup events -->
 ---------------------